lgiordani/punch/docs/index.md

 }
 ```

 The conditional reset action workflow is the following.

-Update all the fields listed in `update_fields`.
-If the full version changed reset `field`, otherwise increment it.
+1. Update all the fields listed in `update_fields`.
+2. If the full version changed then reset `field`, otherwise just increment it.

-So for the above configuration if the current version is `2017.01.4` on 31 January 2017 the command `punch --action mbuild` creates version `2017.01.5` (`year` and `month` do not change, so `build` is incremented), while on the 01 February 2017 it will create version `2017.02.0` (`build` is reset.
+So for the above configuration if the current version is `2017.01-4` on 31 January 2017 the command `punch --action mbuild` creates version `2017.01-5` (`year` and `month` do not change, so `build` is incremented), while on the 01 February 2017 it will create version `2017.02-0` (`build` is reset.

 ## Examples